 The 13-county H-GAC service region is growing, becoming more diverse, and constantly changing.
 In order to address the needs of citizens and businesses, local governments are providing leadership to guide regional development wisely and manage change constructively.

-The H-GAC Annual Report and video summarizes the accomplishments of H-GAC’s many programs during the last calendar year.
+The H-GAC Annual Report summarizes the accomplishments of H-GAC’s many programs during the last calendar year.

 Serving The Region

 Interested in how our services are delivered throughout the region?
 Take a look at our Member Services over the last few years.

 As a local regional planning organization, our job is to provide a forum for collaboration among our members to support our region.
 This means we can’t prioritize one city, county, or school district over another and often means having tough conversations and taking on challenges that affect our entire region.

 Our programs are carried out under the policy direction of H-GAC’s local elected official Board of Directors made up of the region's local governments and their elected officials.
 The board is made up of 37 elected officials representing 13 counties, 107 cities, and 11 independent school district members throughout the region.

 H-GAC's mission is to serve as the instrument of local government cooperation, promoting the region's orderly development and the safety and welfare of its citizens.